kubevirt/user-guide/docs/operations/installation.md

 KubeVirt is currently supported on the following container runtimes:

--   docker
+-   containerd
 -   crio (with runv)

 Other container runtimes, which do not use virtualization features, should work too.
-However, they are not tested.
+However, the mentioned ones are the main target.

 ### Validate Hardware Virtualization Support